-- > Meet with the victim's parents or carers, with the victim, to discuss what's being put in place to safeguard them, and understand their wishes in terms of what support they may need and how the report will be progressed - > Meet with the alleged perpetrator's parents or carers to discuss support for them, and what's being put in place that will impact them, e.g. moving them out of classes with the victim, and the reason(s) behind any decision(s)
+- Meet with the victim's parents or carers, with the victim, to discuss what is being put in place to safeguard them and understand their wishes in terms of what support they may need and how the report will be progressed. - Meet with the alleged perpetrator's family of carers to discuss support for them, and what is being put in place that will impact them, e.g. moving them out of classes with the victim and the reason(s) behind any decision(s).

-10. Pupils with special educational needs, disabilities or health issues
+11. Pupils with special educational needs, disabilities, or health issues

-We recognise that pupils with special educational needs (SEN) or disabilities or certain health conditions can face additional safeguarding challenges, and are 3 times more likely to be abused than their peers.
+CAL is exclusively a school for children with special educational needs (SEN).
+Accordingly, we are particularly cognisant of SEN children and also of those with disabilities or certain health needs, for they can face additional safeguarding challenges.
 Additional barriers can exist when recognising abuse and neglect in this group, including:

-- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration - > Pupils being more prone to peer group isolation or bullying (including prejudice-based bullying) than other pupils - The potential for pupils with SEN, disabilities or certain health conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs - > Communication barriers and difficulties in managing or reporting these challenges

-We offer extra pastoral support for these pupils.
-This includes:

-1-1 time available with a member of staff to discuss any issues, a safe and secure small setting.
-An open-door policy to any of the senior management team to support, a non -teaching SENCo and a therapeutic team available in school to assist as needed.
+- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration. - Pupils being more prone to peer group isolation or bullying (including prejudice-based bullying) than other pupils. - The potential for pupils with SEN, disabilities or certain health conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs. - Communication barriers and difficulties in managing or reporting these challenges. - We offer extra pastoral support for our pupils.
+These include: - Time available with a member of staff to discuss any issues, a safe and secure small setting. - An open-door policy to any of the Senior Leadership Team to support, a nonteaching SENDCo and a therapeutic team available in school to assist as needed, including a School Counsellor.

-11. Pupils with a social worker
+12. Pupils with a social worker

 Pupils may need a social worker due to safeguarding or welfare needs.
-We recognise that a child's experiences of adversity and trauma can leave them vulnerable to further harm as well as potentially creating barriers to attendance, learning, behaviour and mental health.
+We recognise that a child's experiences of adversity and trauma can leave them vulnerable to further harm as well as potentially creating barriers to attendance, learning, behaviour, and mental health.